fer-cp/rr_phd_dissertation/README.md

 _Nonparametric Independence Tests in High-Dimensional Settings, with Applications to the Genetics of Complex Disease_

+# System requirements

+Software in this folder mostly relies on [R](https://cran.r-project.org) and [R packages](https://cran.r-project.org/web/packages/available_packages_by_name.html) developed by various authors.
+We recommend R version 4.3.1+, in Windows 10+, for running our scripts.
+Details on the OS used, as well as the version of each package, are provided below.

+The applications to genetics depend on [PLINK v1.9](https://www.cog-genomics.org/plink/1.9/), by summoning `plink.exe` from the R scripts.
+The \*.exe file is expected to be in the current working directory.
+Users of OSs other than Windows should adapt the command line for calling PLINK to the requirements of their system.

 # General information on the R version used
 After running the `sessionInfo()` command, we get the information on our R session that we show below.
 We note that we do not expect any important deviation in the functioning of our scripts with incremental updates to R and its packages in the near future, but it is a good practice to document the session information regardless.